 Some of the things found in Ed Gein's house included a trash can and several chairs upholstered in human skin, a belt and corset of severed nipples, and human skulls made into bowls.

-Serial killer Ed Gein may not garner the same immediate recognition as, say, Ted Bundy, but what authorities found in Ed Gein's house upon his capture was such a shock to 1950s America that his heinous acts would permanently impact true crime culture for decades to come.
+Serial killer Ed Gein may not garner quite the same immediate name recognition as, say, Ted Bundy, but what authorities found in Ed Gein’s house upon his capture was such a shock to 1950s America that his heinous acts reverberate with horror to this day.

 The killer’s penchant for decapitation, necrophilia, cutting off body parts, keeping victims’ organs in jars, and creating homemade chairs, masks, and lampshades with their skin became an essential component of the visceral terror portrayed in The Texas Chainsaw Massacre and The Silence of The Lambs.